 The 1996 amendments to the Safe Drinking Water Act require that all states conduct Source Water Assessments for public water systems within their boundaries.
 The assessments consist of (1) identification of the Drinking Water Protection area, i.e., the area at the surface that is directly above the part of the aquifer that supplies groundwater to our well.
 (2) identification of potential sources of pollution within the drinking water protection area, and (3) determining the susceptibility or relative risk to the well water from those sources.
 The purpose of the assessment is to provide water systems with information they need to develop a strategy to protect our groundwater resource.

 The Drinking Water Programs of The Department of Human Services and Environmental Quality have completed a Source Water Assessment.
-A copy of the report is on file for viewing by visiting City Hall at 520 E. Cascade Ave.
+A copy of the report is available for viewing by contacting our office at (541) 549-6022.